Visa document checklist4 photo pagesCountry

 How to use this page

-• 4 photo pages in IDfot, including 35×45 mm, 25×35 mm, and 31×39 mm plus 1 nearby variants.
+• IDfot currently maps 4 photo pages here, including 35×45 mm, 25×35 mm, and 31×39 mm, plus 1 nearby variant.

 • Use the checklist first for documents and evidence, then move to the photo page that matches the way you are applying.